-for Score is compatible with iPads running iPadOS 15 or later, iPhones or iPod Touches on iOS 15 or later, and Macs using macOS 12 or later.
+forScore is compatible with iPads running iPadOS 16 or later, iPhones on iOS 16 or later, Macs using macOS 13 or later, and Vision Pro with visionOS 1.1 or later.
 Except where noted, functions available on one device are also available (and work similarly) on the others.
 Exact placement and appearance of features and icons may vary based on your OS version, device, settings, and multitasking mode.